Trusted WordPress tutorials, when you need them most.

 Choose an insertion method

-Next, you need to scroll back to the top of the page and toggle the ‘Inactive’ switch to ‘Active’.
+Next, you must scroll back to the top of the page and toggle the ‘Inactive’ switch to ‘Active’.

 Finally, don’t forget to click the ‘Save Snippet’ button to save and execute the code on your WordPress website.